Apozzi/TuringCraft/README.md

 - Save and load machine states to continue work.
 - Customize sounds for different machine states or actions.
 - Generate code for other Turing machine applications, such as [Turing Machine Simulator](https://turingmachinesimulator.com/).
-- Support for graph layout algorithms to visualize machine logic.
+- Support for graph layout algorithms.
 - Intuitive interface for designing and editing Turing machines.
 - Real-time simulation with step-by-step execution and debugging tools.